 - Wound problem – you may have bruising.
 Occasionally there can be soreness or infection.

-- Insertion and removal – needs to be done by a trained health practitioner.
+- Insertion and removal – needs to be done by a trained nurse or doctor.

 - Difficulty in removing implant – occasionally the implant cannot be easily felt under the skin and you may need to be referred to someone else to remove it.